-Depending on the insurance policy there will often be some items excluded from the CDW cover such as loss of keys, and damage to tyres, glass and to the interior of the vehicle.
+Depending on the insurance policy there will usually be items excluded from the basic CDW cover such as loss of keys, and damage to the tyres, glass, undercarriage and to the interior of the vehicle.
 This is standard with most rental companies.

 There is usually an excess liability in the event of theft of the rental vehicle, and insurance which waivers the hirer's liability for this excess may be referred to as Theft Waiver.
 However, in practice, most CDW insurance excess policies also cover the excess liability in the event of theft of the rental vehicle (but not theft of contents from the vehicle).

 Most car rental companies will "block" an amount (sometimes referred to as a Security Deposit) on your credit card irrespective of whether you have a CDW excess on your insurance.
 The reason for this is that there are items which are excluded from the CDW insurance policy e.g. damage to the vehicle caused by negligent driving or whilst driving under the influence of drugs or alcohol.
 In these cases, the hirer would be liable for costs in the event of any damage to the vehicle.

 This is the reason why most car rental companies require a credit card - an amount is "blocked" in case damage occurs which is not covered by the CDW policy.Always read the Terms and Conditions carefully, or please contact Blue Valley Car Hire if you are unsure what is covered by your insurance.